OUTtv (Canadian TV channel): International distribution

-In 2018, OUTtv expanded to New Zealand through a partnership with TVNZ on their OnDemand online platform.
+In 2018, OUTtv expanded to New Zealand as a linear channel through a partnership with TVNZ on TVNZ’s OnDemand platform.
+Prime Video added the OUTtv channel to its New Zealand service in November 2024.

-OUTtv launched as a month long experimental pop-up channel, from October 4 to November 4, 2018, on MultiChoice's DStv in South Africa.
-In 2020, OUTtv signed a distribution deal with MultiChoice's Showmax where they'll distribute content to their streaming platform.
+OUTtv launched in South Africa as a month-long experimental pop-up channel, from October 4 to November 4, 2018, on MultiChoice's DStv platform.
+In June 2020, OUTtv signed a distribution deal with MultiChoice's streaming service Showmax.
+In March 2023, OUTtv partnered with OpenView HD to broadcast a full-scale linear channel in South Africa.